CSCfi/machine-learning-scripts/courses/yandex2017/README.md

     export THEANO_FLAGS='device=gpu,floatX=float32'
     export OMP_NUM_THREADS=4

-The `THEANO_FLAGS` environment variable is needed to inform Theano to use a GPU for computations.
-The `OMP_NUM_THREADS` limits the number of CPUs Theano will use.
+The `THEANO_FLAGS` environment variable is needed to inform Theano to use a GPU for computations.  `OMP_NUM_THREADS` limits the number of CPUs Theano will use.

 Run the following commands only once, that is, when setting up the environment for the first time: